stoolball-england/stoolball-org-uk/Documentation/Statistics.md

 - in `SqlServerBestPlayerAverageStatisticsDataSource` for the 'best batting average' tables.
 - in `SqlServerBestPlayerTotalStatisticsDataSource` for the 'most runs scored' tables.

+## Batting strike rate

+Your batting strike rate is the average number of runs you score from 100 legitimate balls faced.

+- Only innings with both runs scored and balls faced recorded are counted.
+- 'Best batting strike rate' tables only show players with a minimum number of qualifying innings, to avoid skewing the tables with outlier results from players who have hardly played.

+Batting strike rate is calculated in two places:

+- in `SqlServerPlayerSummaryStatisticsDataSource` for the summary statistics on a player's individual bowling statistics.
+- in `SqlServerBestPlayerAverageStatisticsDataSource` for the 'best batting strike rate' tables.

 ## Bowling average

 Your bowling average is the number of wickets you've taken divided by the number of runs conceded from your overs, including extras.